 How to apply for a permit to allow a child to work or perform

-Children often want to earn extra money, and many parents want their children to do this to help them become independent and self-disciplined.
-But, there are laws to protect children for their welfare.
+Children often want to earn extra money and many parents want their children to do this to help them become independent and self-disciplined.
+There are laws to protect children in the workplace.

 An employer is responsible for discussing the application with the child’s parent or guardian, and for getting the licence.